FreeRangeLobster/Fishtank/README.md

 *Implementation two bottons routine in all outputs 	InProcess *Implementation on/off indicators
 ### Comments
-*id buttons in position, still to reformat the whole page and create smaller indicators.
+*Id buttons in position, still to reformat the whole page and create smaller indicators.
 *Two buttons on/off working properly, still to change the macro to make it work as only one function, instead of individual specific macros.

 ## Done
-*Finish html layout
+*Html layout
 *Links to configuration and statistics webpages.
 *Status bar.
 *Two buttons controlling same output.